 The Responsible Down Standard (RDS) was established to ensure that the geese and ducks that produce down have not been mistreated or unnecessarily harmed.
 This independent and global organization performs on-site audits to ensure that the animals are being treated ethically.
 They inspect the entire supply chain including the farm, slaughterhouse, and factories where sleeping bags are made.
 To ensure that the same down makes it all the way from the farm to the product, they use a transaction certificate to track the down.

 A few more organizations that certify down include Global Traceable Down Standard, American Down and Feather Council, and Dawnmark.
 You may see one of their logos instead.
-For more info on ethical down, check out this great guide from Tuck.com.

 Of course, if you’re opposed to using animal products in general, you’ll want to stay away from down insulation entirely, regardless of whether or not it was raised ethically.
-The alternative is synthetic insulation, which is made from polyester.
+The alternative is synthetic insulation, which is made from polyester fibers.
 This material is made in a factory from petroleum products like oil and coal as well as various other chemicals.
 It’s basically a plastic.
 There are no ethical concerns with synthetic insulation.

 Allergies